 In short, black or dark brown spots are a sign the Java Fern is expecting.

-Don’t assume every spot is a sprout.
+Don’t assume every black spot on your Java Fern is a plant sprout.

-An easy way to tell is if the spots have formed in an almost symmetrical pattern along the length of the leaf.
+An easy way to tell is if the spots have formed in an almost symmetrical pattern along the length of the plant leaf.
 They will also appear raised.

 Here’s a visual example of how the black spots, which are actually sporangia, look like when a Java Fern plant is about to reproduce: